VictoriaMetrics/VictoriaMetrics/docs/anomaly-detection/components/models.md

   super().__init__(**kwargs)
   ```
   to initialize the base class each model derives from
 * `fit` method should contain the model training process.
+Please be aware that for `RollingModel` defining `fit` method is not needed, as the whole fit/infer process should be defined completely in `infer` method.
 * `infer` should return Pandas.DataFrame object with model's inferences.

 For the sake of simplicity, the model in this example will return one of two values of `anomaly_score` - 0 or 1 depending on input parameter `percentage`.